-Replacing old windows with newer energy efficient models can be expensive.
+Replacing old windows with newer energy efficient windows can be expensive.
 Federal residential energy efficiency tax credits can help offset the cost, as can rebates that are available from some state utilities.
 Here’s a description of federal tax credits that are available, along with some ways state utilities pitch in.

 How Do Tax Credits Work?

 Tax credits don’t reduce the actual cost of the window.
 Rather, they reduce the amount of income taxes you pay on a dollar-for-dollar basis depending on the size of the tax credit.
 For example, if you are eligible to claim $1000 in tax credits, you will subtract that $1000 from your overall tax bill.
 If you were only going to pay $1000 in taxes and you had $1000 in tax credits, your tax liability would be zero.

 Tax credits are not the same as tax deductions.
 Tax deductions lower your taxable income; they are equal to the percentage of your marginal tax bracket.
 For example, if you are in the 25% tax bracket, a $1000 deduction saves you $250 in tax (0.25x$1000=$250).
 Tax credits are always worth more than a dollar-equivalent tax deduction.
 A $1000 tax credit reduces your tax bill by $1000; a tax deduction of $1000 only reduces your tax bill by $250.
 You can get a complete explanation of the difference between tax deductions and tax liabilities from the Internal Revenue Service here.

 What About Rebates?